swxk19/AudioStockPrice/README.md

 ## How to Run (Executable - Windows)

-1. Download the `stock_readout.exe` file from releases.
+1. 1.
+[Download](https://github.com/swxk19/AudioStockPrice/releases/download/1.0/stock_readout.exe) the `stock_readout.exe` file from releases.
 2. Double-click the `stock_readout.exe` file to run the application.

 ## Usage